justin2004/slimv_box/README.md

 >        - alias vv='docker run --rm -it -v `pwd`:/mnt justin2004/slimv_box'

-- or if you build the container yourself
+- or if you build the image yourself

 >        - alias vv='docker run --rm -it -v `pwd`:/mnt slimv_box'